-Knowledge Base Home Delivery How To Avoid The Top Twenty Spam Words
+Knowledge Base Home Delivery How to Avoid the Top Twenty Spam Words

-How To Avoid The Top Twenty Spam Words
+How to Avoid the Top Twenty Spam Words

 Many of the words and phrases that ISP mail filters identify as spam are clearly obvious.
 Incorporating terms such as $$$, Incredible Deal, Earn Extra Cash, Multi-level Marketing, and of course, Viagra and Cialis into your email text or subject line are surefire, express one-way tickets to the blacklist.
 There are, however, twenty words or phrases that most email marketers wouldn’t ordinarily consider as dangerous, but using them can demolish your reputation ranking just as quickly as using Enlarge or Cheap.

 - Affordable – An extremely easy one to slip in.
-Of course your products and services are affordable, but try Economical, Frugal, or Thrifty.
+Of course, your products and services are affordable but try Economical, Frugal, or Thrifty.

 - Apply Now – This is a nearly universal call to action, but it’s also one of the most perilous phrases.
 Respond, Answer, or Return are better choices.

-- Credit – Simply having the word credit as part of Credit Card can blow up your email message.
+- Credit – Simply having the word credit as part of a Credit Card can blow up your email message.
 Try Card, CC, or Payment Method.

 - billion – Who would have thought that making a reference to the number of people on Earth would get you canned?
 Use X,000,000,000 instead.